GAIGResearch/AIGD2/index.md

 **Week 2 (June 11th - June 15th)**

 The **second week** will work as a Dagstuhl seminar.
-We'll start the week with a brainstorming session in which you can propose projects to work on, based on what you've seen on the previous week.
-You'll form teams according to these projects and work on code and experimentation, to finally write a paper with your findings.
-We'll end the week running a peer-review session among the groups in which you'll receive feedback from everybody else, so you can improve your paper and (maybe) submit it to one of the suggested conferences.
+You'll form teams according to these projects and work on code and experimentation, to finally write a report in the form of a paper with your findings.
+On Monday, we'll have another guest speaker: Simon Colton.
+We'll end the week running a peer-review session among the groups in which you'll receive feedback from everybody else, so you can improve your paper.

-2 papers have already been published as a result of this module in IGGI:  <a href="https://github.com/GAIGResearch/AIGD2/blob/master/papers/NTupleBanditGameImprovement.pdf?raw=true">one</a> and  <a href="https://github.com/GAIGResearch/AIGD2/blob/master/papers/automatic-game-tuning.pdf?raw=true">two</a>.

-Submissions and peer-reviews of these papers will be done via EasyChair: <a href="https://easychair.org/conferences/?conf=aigd2">https://easychair.org/conferences/?conf=aigd2</a>
+Submissions and peer-reviews of these papers will be done via EasyChair: <a href="https://easychair.org/conferences/?conf=aigd2">https://easychair.org/conferences/?conf=aigd2-2019</a>

 <a href="https://github.com/GAIGResearch/AIGD2/blob/master/img/Week2.png?raw=true" target="_blank">Enlarge</a>

 <img src="img/Week2.png" alt="Week2" class="inline"/>

 ## Main topics